GeoRouv/pneumonia-detection/README.md

 Fungi are a less common cause of pneumonia.
 It is not likely to get fungal pneumonia if the person is healthy.

 <br><div><img src="types_pneumonias.png" width="600"></div><br>

+## **Diagnosis**

+Diagnosis is often based on symptoms and physical examination.
+An important test for making a diagnosis of pneumonia is a chest x-ray.
+Chest x-rays can reveal areas of opacity (seen as white) which represent consolidation.
+Pneumonia is not always seen on x-rays, either because the disease is only in its initial stages, or because it involves a part of the lung not easily seen by x-ray.